 While vitamins and minerals are absolutely important during pregnancy, you must also remember that excess supplements is harmful.
 For example, too much vitamin A is toxic and can harm your liver or cause birth defects in the newborn.

 7. High sugar foods

-High sugar foods are not great food choices during pregnancy.
+High sugar foods is on the top list to avoid during pregnancy.
 It is good to avoid high sugar foods such as,

 - sugar-sweetened beverages

 - maple syrup

 - fruit juices, instead, consume whole fruits